 Continued discussion on road ends.
 From Supervisor Cook, nothing has been done with road ends for a number of years and the Township is going to fix that.
 The supervisor is asking the Board if they have any objection to him obtaining a survey firm to stake out all road ends so they can be cleared and made accessible.
 No objections were given.

-Barnes Park Update: Have not received a lot of communications this year compared to last year.
+Barnes Park Update: Have not received a lot of communications FROM CITIZENS this year compared to last year.
 We have submitted a FOIA request regarding the expansion at the park with a list of items requested.
 We believe they are in violation of our Zoning Ordinances.
 The reply from the county was the cost of the FOIA request to the township would be $5500.
 Mr. Cook will re-submit a revised request tomorrow.

 Letter received from residents of N. West Torch Lake Drive asking if the Township would support a speed study on N. Wesst Torch Lake Drive.
 If so, Mr. Cook will call a Special Meeting next week to review a Resolution.
 From the audience Dave Barr referred to a speed test that was done last October.
 Jim Meinke